jedimatt42/TI-99-usb-keys/README.md

 The USB keyboard can be used with the TI keyboard still in place.
 The user can switch between them at will.

-At this time, it is on a breardboard.
-And the keyboard map is just beginning... far from complete.
+At this time, it is on a breadboard.
+And the keyboard map is just the TI keys and modifiers.

 [Pictures](https://goo.gl/photos/xhLKCTwCPuAeUbP86)